QASymphony/appium-samples/README.md

 # Clone Sample project and Setup environment #

-Clone sample project from this github repo to your loccal machine, e.g. /usr/local/var/appium-samples Open Terminal, navigate to your appium-samples directory using below command:
+Clone sample project from this github repo to your loccal machine, e.g. at /usr/local/var/appium-samples

+Open Terminal, navigate to your appium-samples directory using below command:

 ```